sagemath/sagewiki_to_gh-2022-10-10/dev1/cwitty.md

 3. Discussed changes to fast_float: support more data types than only C doubles; evaluate DAGs with shared subexpressions; support conditionals; and possibly use a JIT for a further speedup (probably at least 5x on "sufficiently complicated" examples).

-4. Demonstrated sage_input and posted a preliminary version on TRAC.
+4. Demonstrated sage_input and posted a preliminary version on TRAC (http://sagetrac.org/sage_trac/ticket/3485)